-NOTE D - INVESTMENT CONTRACT WITH INSURANCE COMPANY
+NOTE D --- INVESTMENT CONTRACT WITH INSURANCE COMPANY

-The Plan maintains a fully benefit-responsive investment contract with Prudential and Mass Mutual.
-The account is credited with earnings on the underlying investments and charged for participant withdrawals and administrative expenses charged by Prudential and Mass Mutual.
+The Plan maintains a fully benefit-responsive investment contract with Prudential.
+The account is credited with earnings on the underlying investments and charged for participant withdrawals and administrative expenses charged by Prudential.
 As described in Note B, because the investment is fully benefit-responsive, contract value is the relevant measurement attribute for that portion of the net assets available for benefits attributable to the investment contract.
 Contract value, as reported by Prudential, represents contributions made under the contract plus earnings, less participant withdrawals and administrative expenses.
 Participants may ordinarily direct the withdrawal or transfer of all or a portion of their investment at contract value; however, the investment contract is subject to certain restrictions which may impact the Plan's ability to fully realize the investment contract's value under certain conditions.
-The average yield and crediting interest rates on the contract was 3.85% for 2008.
+The average yield and crediting interest rates on the contract was 2.90% for 2009.
 The minimum crediting rate under the contract is 1.50%.
 Interest crediting rates are reviewed on a semi annual basis for resetting.
 Certain events limit the ability of the investment contract to transact at contract value with the issuer of its investment contracts.
-Specifically, any event outside the normal operation of the investment contract which causes a withdrawal from an investment may result in a negative market value adjustment with respect to such withdrawals.
-Such events include, but are not limited to, the following: (1) partial or complete legal termination of the investment contract, (2) tax disqualification of the investment contract or participant, or (3) certain investment contract amendments if issuers' consent is not obtained.
-As of December 31, 2008, the occurrence of an event outside the normal operation of the investment contract which would cause a withdrawal from an investment contract is not considered to be probable.
+Specifically, any event outside the normal operation of the investment contract which causes a withdrawal from an investment contract amendments if issuers' consent is not obtained.
+As of December 31, 2009, the occurrence of an event outside the normal operation of the investment contract is not considered to be probable.